 The earrings have wires slipping into the ears with hooks at the back to lock the wires into place so that you cannot accidentally lose them... and all of the work is sterling grade.

 MEX-03.
 All of the earrings shown here look a great deal better in real life than in the photos.
 I haven't managed to discover a way to capture their allure in the images.
 Earrings #6 are 2 3/8 inches long, have stamped dangles, and pale yellow facet glass stones acting as flowers with two tiny leaves next to each.
 The dangles flick nicely when ones head is moved. $105.US.
 Earrings #7 are long (over 3 inches) and elegant.
 The tiny wires in the design have each been placed in their positions by hand and soldered carefully.
-This is much more work than you might realize. $115.US. (#6 is sold)
+This is much more work than you might realize. $115.US. (#7 is available)

 MEX-07.
 Here are some wide and graceful earrings, sure to be eye-catchers just as the ones which Frida Kahlo and others wore.
 They realized the beauty and wonder of their own cultures and loved to demonstrate it.
 Earrings #19 are more floral lace than they are anything else.
 Each one has a bird darting for flowers.
 The earrings are 2 1/4 inches tall. $125.US.
 Earrings #20 are more solid and heavier, with two moveable slices in each one.
 The birds are very three dimensional as they are portrayed in the back as well as in the front.
-In the front they have a green facet glass cabachon between them as well as rich red cabochons on each side. $170.US.
-The most intricate of the three is this last pair #21.
+In the front they have a green facet glass cabachon between them as well as rich red cabochons on each side. $170.US. (#20 is sold) The most intricate of the three is this last pair #21.
 They measure 2 1/2 inches in height and were very labour intensive to create.
 The birds kiss as an explosion of silver radiates beneath.
-I have worked in silver but have never had the patience or the skill to create anything this complex. $245.US.
+I have worked in silver but have never had the patience or the skill to create anything this complex. $245.US. (earrings #21 are available)

 MEX-11.
 This is the most complex of the necklaces that I have bought.
 I kept looking at it, and in the end, found it irresistable.
 The chain is detailed with each section made by hand and it attaches to a series of flowers, four of them emphasized with pinkish red glass facet stones.
 Everything is hinged so that it moves as things in nature do.
 There are four little butterflies around the flowers and a large lacy one hanging below.
 It is quite wonderful with hanging leaves attached as well.
 The entire piece circles 23 inches across on the inside.
 This is expensive, but I think you may never see another... $920.US.